Want to fight online threats?

 What's Security Engineering like?

-This exchange programme at bachelor's level consists of a project that includes research (24 ECTS credits) and elective cross-departmental courses (6 ECTS credits).
+This full-time exchange programme at bachelor's level consists of a project that includes research (24 ECTS credits) and elective cross-departmental courses (6 ECTS credits).
 Guest lectures and workshops are also part of the programme.

 Project (24 ECTS credits)